The Story of

 September 9, 1775

-On September 9, 1775, the Provincial Congress authorized thirty-five existing county Militias to be organized, which included the North Carolina Pasquotank County Militia.
+On September 9, 1775, the Provincial Congress authorized the organization of thirty-five county Militias, including the North Carolina Pasquotank County Militia.

 Militias Were Integrated